Lednerb/bilberry-hugo-theme/v4/README.md

 Read Hugo's [documentation](https://gohugo.io/content-management/syntax-highlighting/) for more details.

-### Layout, Colors and Fonts
+### Layout, Colors, and Fonts

 Site layout and styling are implemented using SCSS along with [npm](https://www.npmjs.com/), which is only used for dependency management.
-Layout, colors, fonts and font sizes can be customized via variables defined in the [`assets/sass/theme.scss`](assets/sass/theme.scss) file.
+Layout, colors, fonts, and font sizes can be customized via variables defined in the [`v4/assets/sass/theme.scss`](../v4/assets/sass/theme.scss) file.
 Please note that currently only the content font size can be customized.
 If you want to customize other font sizes, you may add a new variable to the theme's `v4/assets/sass/theme.scss` file by submitting a pull request.
 For more details, see this [PR](https://github.com/Lednerb/bilberry-hugo-theme/pull/689).